+Yes No

-Yes No Does your institution allow students to postpone admission? e enrollment after х If yes, maximum period of postponement: semester to the very when you are notified nly for a full academic y next fall semester.
-A de d that the Office of Univ ssions has granted you eferral is official only versity
+Does your institution allow students to postpone admission? enrollment after х

+If yes, maximum period of postponement:

+semester to the very r y for a full academic ye lext fall semester.
+A def that the Office of Univer erral is official only

+Admissions has grante , 0

-C19 Early admission of high school students
+Early admission of high school students

-Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? х
+Yes No Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?
+X

-C20 Common Application Question removed from CDS.
+C20 Common Application

+Question removed from CDS.